versia-pub/protocol/README.md

 All IDs **MUST** be UUIDs or UUID-compatible.
 Servers **MUST** use UUIDs or a UUID-compatible system for the `id` field.

+> **Note**: Implementers of the protocol may prefer to use [UUIDv7](https://www.ietf.org/archive/id/draft-peabody-dispatch-new-uuid-format-04.html#name-uuid-version-7) instead of the popular UUIDv4 in their internal databases, as UUIDv7 is lexicographically sortable by time generated.
+A PostgreSQL extension available [here](https://github.com/fboulnois/pg_uuidv7).

 All URIs **MUST** be absolute URIs, and **MUST** be HTTPS URIs, except for development purposes.

 All URIs **MUST** be unique across the entire network, and **MUST** contain the `id` of the object in the URI.